Stack, Separate and Press

 Key Takeaways

 1. Stacking for Alignment: Strength and stability in skiing are maximized when the ankle, leg, hips, core, and shoulders are stacked in alignment.
-This prevents the knee from tipping inward, reducing the risk of knee injury and ensuring effective pressure on the outside ski.

 2. Separation for Balance: Separating just below the shoulders helps prevent the upper body from leaning away from the outside ski, maintaining balance and control.